 2) Each submission gets passed to another student, then uses the original material as the starting point for their own work.
 Again, they must limit themselves to 60 minutes of studio time and 30 seconds in duration, but other than that, they can do anything they want.
 Students turn in both a rendered audio file and individual stems.

-3) We repeat that over and over, with a matrix set up in such a way that each student gets to work on each thread.
+3) We repeat that over and over, with a matrix set up in such a way that each student usually gets to work on each thread.